astropy/astropy/docs/getting_started.rst

 Initialization
 ==============

-To make a plot using :class:`~wcsaxes.wcsaxes.WCSAxes`, we first read in the data using `astropy.io.fits
+To make a plot using `~wcsaxes.WCSAxes`, we first read in the data using `astropy.io.fits
 <http://docs.astropy.org/en/stable/io/fits/index.html>`_ and parse the WCS
 information.
 In this example, we will use a FITS file from the